 Still stuck?
 Don’t forget foreign languages.
 If you have an idea of the word or phrase you want, but it’s lacking a certain je ne sais quoi, consider translating it into your favorite foreign language.
 Just make sure it’s easy to pronounce!

 Do you have a name that you totally love?
 Now it’s time to do a quick gut check to make sure you’re on the right track.
 You can easily do this by asking yourself a few simple questions.

 - Does this name match the formality of the business I’m starting?

-- Is the name related to the type of business I’m starting?
+- Is the name too hard to pronounce?

 - Is the name too long?

 - Can the average person easily spell the name?

 - Are there any unfortunate double meanings of this name?